 Approximately 100 acres of land atop the Timberlee Hills resort area has been mentioned as a potential future recreational land acquisition working in conjunction with the Leelanau Conservancy.
 Accessed from the south end of Lake Leelanau off Fouch Road, such an acquisition could provide scenic hiking trail opportunities and public recreational space.
 As members of the public expressed interest in these parcels, it is incorporated in this Plan.
 That said, the owner has filed a Special Use Permit to construct a resort on the parcels.
 The Site Plan indicates that the wetlands onsite will be preserved, there is a rigorous planting plan, and there are multiple walking trails proposed around the site.
-At the time of the Recreation Plan approval, no decision on the project has been rendered.
+At the time of the Parks and Recreation Plan approval, this project has not yet been scheduled for a public hearing.